lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/Post Mortem.md

 ## Measurements

-There are a variety of measurements out their.
+There are a variety of measurements out there.
 You should do a consistent measurement of your choice.
 The naming doesn't matter much, as long as you measure per incident the time spans between:

 - start of failure
 - detection
 - start of repair work
 - fix

-Over all your incident history you want to calculate the mean values to check for improvement.

 Here is an example for measuring on a time axis: